Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/docs/5_ProblemsSpacetimeMultidimensionalSpace.md

-# Measuring in Multidimensional Space
+# The Problems of Spacetime and Multidimensional Space

 :::{note}
 The content of this book will be expanded and updated throughout the course!